MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 ### Servicing information and timelines

-The general availability (GA) versions of the Azure Information Protection client are supported for a period of six months from the date of their release.
+Each general availability (GA) version of the Azure Information Protection client is supported for up to six months after the release of the subsequent GA version.
+Unsupported versions of the client are not included on this page.
 Fixes and new functionality are always applied to the latest GA version and will not be applied to older GA versions.

 Preview versions should not be deployed for end users on production networks.
 Instead, use the latest preview version to see and try new functionality or fixes that are coming in the next GA version.
 Preview versions that are not current are not supported.